Temperature-activated dislocation avalanches signaling brittle-to-ductile transition in BCC micropillars

-It should be recognized that power law distributions \emph{size} are generated by many processes, including branching processes and random walks, and therefore they represent a necessary but not sufficient signature of critical phenomena \cite{watkins201625,jensen2021critical}.
-Due to the lack of dominant characteristic length and time scales, temporal (and spatial) \emph{correlations} are the true hallmark of critical phenomena, manifesting as ``crackling" $1/f$ noise in the power spectrum \cite{kuntz2000noise,laurson2005power}.
+It should be recognized that power law \emph{size} distributions are generated by many processes, including branching processes and random walks, and therefore represent a necessary but not sufficient signature of critical phenomena \cite{watkins201625,jensen2021critical}.
+Due to the lack of dominant characteristic length and time scales, temporal (and spatial) \emph{correlations} are the true hallmark of critical phenomena \cite{kuntz2000noise,laurson2005power}.
 Compared to the avalanche size analysis, the power spectral density (PSD) of stress fluctuations offers therefore more direct evidence of correlated dislocation activity within the micropillars.
-The PSD of the stress signal is shown in Fig.~\ref{fig:psd}.
+The PSD of the raw stress signal is shown in Fig.~\ref{fig:psd}, while the effects of the nanoindenter feedback loop on the PSD are discussed in the supplementary materials.
 The PSD is well described by a power law $P_\sigma(f) \sim f^{-\gamma}$ at all temperatures, which implies $P_{\dot{\varepsilon}^p}(f) \sim f^{-\gamma+2}$ for the plastic strain rate.
-At temperatures above 600K, a power law exponent $\gamma\sim3$ is observed, corresponding to a $\sim 1/f$ ``crackling" noise in the plastic deformation rate.
+At temperatures above 600~K, a power law exponent $\gamma\sim3$ is observed, corresponding to a $\sim 1/f$ \lq\lq crackling\rq\rq noise in the plastic deformation rate.
 This indicates that high-temperature plasticity within the W micropillars is dominated by highly correlated dislocation activity.
-Consistent with the original intuition of SOC \cite{bak1987self}, correlated activity manifests in heavy-tailed avalanche size distributions, as observed in Fig.~\ref{fig:size} at high temperatures.
-By contrast, below 500K the stress PSD scales as a power law with exponent $\gamma\sim2$, which is typical of a Wiener process (or a continuous Brownian motion).
+Consistent with the characteristics of SOC \cite{bak1987self}, the correlated activity manifests itself in heavy-tailed avalanche size distributions, as observed in Fig.~\ref{fig:size} at high temperatures.
+By contrast, below 500~K the stress PSD scales as a power law with exponent $\gamma\sim2$, which is typical of a stochastic Wiener process (or a continuous Brownian motion).
 Note that the size CCDF of a Wiener process is a power law with exponent $1/3$ \cite{villegas2019time}, which is in agreement with the distribution of ``sizes" $\mathcal{S} = \int_0^T \sigma \text{d}t$ shown in the inset of Fig.~\ref{fig:size} at low temperatures.
-A Wiener process represents additive white noise, that is $P_{\dot{\varepsilon}^p} \sim f^0$.
+A further validation, that the mean squared displacement of the stress signal exhibits a linear relations with respect to time, is shown in the supplementary materials.
+A Wiener process represents additive white noise, that is, $P_{\dot{\varepsilon}^p}(f) \sim f^0$.
 Hence, low-temperature plasticity in the micropillars appears to be mediated by uncorrelated dislocation activity.
 This uncorrelated dislocation activity, which is an indication of negligible dislocation-dislocation interactions, also manifests itself in the lack of significant strain hardening.